taeguk/vim-taeguk/README.md

 __Q1.
 Taglist error is occured or Tlist is not working__

-  A1.
-Go to "issue tab" and see the relevant issues.
+Answer) Go to "issue tab" and see the relevant issues.
 [See Taglist issue]

 GOOD LINKS